 Here's a summary to show you how easy it is; be sure to scroll down for the full recipe.

-- Preheat a saute pan over medium heat.
-Cook the chopped onion for 7 to 10 minutes, stirring occasionally.
-Go for a bit of color and caramelization in the pan.
+- First, preheat a saute pan over medium heat.
+Dry saute the onion for 8 to 10 minutes, until it begins to caramelize.
 We'll deglaze with water and other ingredients in a few minutes.

-- Stir to combine, and bring the mixture to a simmer.
+- Bring the mixture to a simmer.
 Cook for 3 to 5 minutes or until slightly reduced (photo below).

 - Remove from heat and let cool 15 minutes.
 Transfer to a blender, and blend until smooth.

 - Pour into a jar and let cool.
-Refrigerate until ready to use.
+Refrigerate the sauce until ready to use.

 Stored in the refrigerator in an airtight container, homemade barbecue sauce will keep for up to one week.
 So if you know you plan to use it more than once, and/or depending on the number of people you're feeding, why not go ahead and double the recipe?